Sustainable Property Management: A Comprehensive Guide

-Sustainable property management is the way of overseeing real estate that aims to minimize environmental harm while maximizing efficiency and community well-being.
+Sustainable property management oversees real estate that aims to minimize environmental harm while maximizing efficiency and community well-being.

 So, how does it differ from the usual way of handling properties?
 Traditional management often focuses on cost and efficiency, with less thought given to long-term environmental impacts and community integration.